 Preserving and Increasing Forest Resources Through Management of Company-Owned Forests

 The Sumitomo Forestry Group owns a total of approximately 48,000 ha (about 1/800 of the national land area) of forest land area.
-Company-owned forests are categorized as either "working forests", where the production of timber is the priority, or "conservation forests", where conservation of the environment is the focus.
+Company-owned forests are categorized as either "working forests", where the production of wood is the priority, or "conservation forests", where environmental conservation is the focus.